Celebrating 100 Years of Women’s Suffrage

 “Men their rights and nothing more; women their rights and nothing less.” — Written by suffragists Susan B. Anthony and Elizabeth Cady Stanton, women’s rights activists used this rallying cry to demand voting equality.
 But the suffrage movement included far more voices and perspectives than these two well-known names: throughout the fight for women’s right to vote, generations of diverse activists demanded full access to the ballot box.
 Hosts Rosario Dawson and Retta guide us through this seven-part series from the Women’s Suffrage Centennial Commission and PRX, bringing us the stories we didn’t learn in our history books.

-Celebrating 100 Years of Women’s Suffrage, Fountaindale Public Library
+Celebrating 100 Years of Women’s Suffrage

 The Magic Sash